ljmrt/salamander/README.md

 ### Dependencies

-GLFW and GLM are included in the project's source code.
+[GLFW](https://github.com/glfw/glfw), [GLM](https://github.com/g-truc/glm), [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h), and [tinygltf](https://github.com/syoyo/tinygltf) are all included in the project's source code.
 Vulkan tools, layers, and loader will need to be installed by your package manager.
 CMake and similar build tools may need to be installed if not already.

 ### Compiling builds